ohscar/rmalloc/doc/paper/simulating-locking.rst

 where op is one of N, F, L, S, M for New, Free, Load, Store and Modify, respectively and size is how many bytes are affected by the operation (always 0 for F).
-The operation New has an address and size associated, and it's therefore possible to map memory access (L, S, M) to a specific pointer.
+The operation New has an address and size associated, and it's therefore possible to map memory access <L, S, M> to a specific pointer.
 This is done by creating a unique integer and mapping all keys from *address* to *address+size* to that identifier.
 On free, conversely, all mappings in that address range are removed.
-At each access a list of (id, access type, address, size) is recorded.
+At each access a list of tuples <id, access type, address, size> is recorded.

 The output file (*opsfile*) has the following format::

     <handle> <op> <address> <size>

 This is done by the tools ``memtrace-run.sh`` and ``translate-memtrace-to-ops.py``.
 It took some effort to figure out the best way to perform the translation, however.
+I'll discuss the effort below.

 Linear Scan
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 My initial attempt was to scan through the entire list each time for each operation.
 The problem is that Python is very
 slow and uses too much memory, which my laptop with 4 GB of RAM and an intel Core i3 CPU can't handle - this only works
 for small-ish outputs.
-This because the list of handles is checked for each memory access, i.e. a 2'000 (approximately)
+This because the list of handles is checked for each memory access, i.e. a :math:`\sim` 2000
-entries list for each memory access (~500 MB), quickly becomes unusable.
+entries list for each memory access (:math:`\sim` 500 MB), quickly becomes unusable.
 I tried various approaches, such as moving
 out the code to Cython (formerly known as Pyrex), which translates the Python code into C and builds it as a Python
 extension module (a regular shared library), but only doing that did not markedly speed things up.